robvet/dapr-workshop/Assignment03/step-by-step.md

    - finecollectionservice
    ```

-   The `route` field tells Dapr to forward all messages send to the `collectfine` topic to the `/collectfine` endpoint in the app.
-The `scopes` field restricts this subscription to only the service with app-id `finecollectionservice` only.
+   The `route` field tells Dapr to forward messages sent to the `collectfine` topic to the `/collectfine` endpoint in the app.
+The `scopes` field restricts this subscription to only the service with app-id `finecollectionservice`.

-Now your FineCollectionService is ready to receive messages through Dapr pub/sub.
+Now the FineCollectionService is ready to receive messages through Dapr pub/sub.
 But there is a catch!
-Dapr uses the [CloudEvents](https://cloudevents.io/) message format for pub/sub.
-So when we send a message through pub/sub, the receiving application needs to understand this format and handle the message as a `CloudEvent`.
-Therefore we need to change the code slightly.
-For now, you will parse the incoming JSON by hand (instead of ASP.NET Core model binding doing that for you).
-You will change this later when you will use the Dapr SDK for .NET.
+Dapr formats messages with the open-source  [CloudEvents](https://cloudevents.io/) message format for pub/sub.
+So when a message is sent through pub/sub, the receiving application needs to format the message to a `CloudEvent`.
+You'll start by manually parsing the incoming JSON.
+Later, you'll evolve this approach to use the ASP.NET Core model binding using the Dapr SDK for .NET.

 1. Open the file `src/FineCollectionService/Controllers/CollectionController.cs` in VS Code.